andrewGhazi/ezpzmcmcpcpca/README.md

                            mle_est = mle_estimate,
                            refresh = 0)
 #> Computing MLE estimate to use as initialization point...
-#> The first 2 of 2 eigenvalues of C are positive.
 #> Running MCMC with 4 sequential chains...
 #>
 #> Chain 1 finished in 0.0 seconds.